Please click here to access the activities that you can do at home with your children.

 This week we listened to the story of Handa's surprise and learned many new words, moved like different animals, counted down from 7 and compared numbers in practical activities.
-What we perhaps liked the most was carrying something on our head, just like Handa did in the story.
+What perhaps we liked the most was try to carry something on our head, just like Handa did in the story.

 Hope you'll enjoy listening to the story read by Mrs Monk with the children's help.

 The end of the story is missing.
 Can you finish it with your own words?

 We hope to see you soon.
 Ms Unger and Mrs Monk

 None of us has ever seen a creature like this before!
 What could it be?

 Today we had another exciting visit from Simon the vet, who this time has brought an albino ferret with him for us to meet.

 It was great fun to meet Peter, our school pet and find out how to care and look after him.

 Our challenge was to build the tallest and strongest tower with the wooden bricks.
 During this task we talked about the properties of shapes and have even found some similarities and differences between them.

 What a lovely treat we were in for today!
 One of our class friends retold us his favourite story, The three little pigs.